Productivity Metrics Are Pointless

 Gaming the system

-The same problem is common in IT support roles.
-When performance is judged by the number of tickets closed, you can spot it instantly.
-Agents will ask if they can close your ticket, or worse, they will close it without confirmation and add a note telling you to open a new ticket if the issue is not resolved.
+The same thing plays out in IT support.
+When agents are judged by tickets closed, you can see it immediately.
+They will ask if they can close your ticket before the problem is actually resolved.
+Or worse, they will close it without asking and leave a note saying to open a new one if the issue comes back.

-The goal stops being “fix the problem” and becomes “close the ticket,” regardless of whether the customer is actually helped.
+The goal shifts from "fix the problem" to "close the ticket", and the customer ends up not being helped.

 Unintended Consequences